+Learn how you can pair a Bluetooth device with Cisco 8845 Bluetooth phones for easy communications.
 Voice over IP VoIP technology had already gone way beyond basic telephony services.
 With the different collaboration capabilities which got integrated into it, this technology became a crucial part of many businesses.
 As in many sectors in the network industry, Cisco systems again got the leadership in this sector.
 In this blog post, we will show you how to pair Bluetooth devices with Cisco 8800 series IP Phones.
-However, before doing this, we will provide you with an overview of Cisco IP Phones portfolio.
+However, before doing this, we will provide you with an overview of Cisco Phone Bluetooth portfolio.

 Cisco has a very versatile IP phones portfolio, ranging from very simple and basic models, and ending up with the most advanced and most sophisticated collaboration endpoints.

 The basic model can be represented by the Cisco 3900 IP Phones and Cisco 6900 IP Phones series.
 These are simple phones that provide user-friendly and cost-effective collaboration.
 They can be used those models can be used for hospitality and locations with basic communication’s requirements.